-Accessories like metal chains, heavy buckles on shoes, spiked armlets, wristbands, finger less or net gloves, and studded and ringed gaunlets, Body piercings and tattoos, heavy exaggerated make up including black nails, Dark eye shadow and black eyeliner, chains and studs as embellishment on clothing, black metal jewelry including rings and chokers, gauntlets, spiky hair, powdered and white faces, black nails, black, burgundy, purple or dark red lipstick – all the features of this style are attention grabbing.
+Accessories like metal chains, heavy buckles on shoes, spiked armlets, wristbands, fingerless or net gloves, and studded and ringed gauntlets, Body piercings, and tattoos, heavy exaggerated makeup including black nails, Dark eye shadow and black eyeliner, chains, and studs as an embellishment on clothing, black metal jewelry including rings and chokers, gauntlets, spiky hair, powdered and white faces, black nails, black, burgundy, purple or dark red lipstick – all the features of this style are attention-grabbing.
 They are meant to bring all eyes on to them.

 In clothing, Lace, velvet, cowhide leather, mesh and net are frequently used fabrics.
 Sometimes even PVC fabric is used.
 Layers of clothing is a preferred silhouette.
 As for colours of clothing other than the ever favourite Black, wine reds, and purples are used.

 Combat boots/Platform boots, bondage pants and leather jackets all in black are menswear staples.

 Miniskirts and long skirts, both rule in women’s clothing.
 Fishnet tights are worn under short skirts.
 Bell sleeved blouses, peasant blouses and Long-sleeved net mesh or lace top are favorites as bodice.

 Symbols of skulls, bats, crosses are frequently used as prints on fabric or metal accessories.

 Victorian & Romantic Goth